leolwin999/leolwin-site/src/pages/about.md

 Imagine spending your day in a noisy engine room, sweating in 40°C heat, running on 4 hours of sleep, with barely any internet (if you’re lucky), and constantly juggling physical and mental stress, duties, routines, and drills of who knows what.

-But hey...I do this to support my parents, pay the bills, and take care of the people I love, especially my big mama (my grandma 👵🏼) .
+But hey I do this to support my parents, pay the bills, and take care of the people I love, especially my big mama (my grandma 👵🏼) .

 Anyway, I didn’t write this to be a sob story.
 The real reason for this blog is to share what I’ve been learning on my tech journey.

 And I’m not some professional but just a skid.

-Thanks for stopping by. ope you find something helpful while you're here. 🤗
+Thanks for stopping by.
+Hope you find something helpful while you're here. 🤗

 ## Certs